anisivaram/IRS-MR-2019-01-19-IS1PT-IND-Ani_Sivaram-Enhanced_Mortgage_Loan_Process/README.md

 ## USER GUIDE
-This mortgage home loan approval project was enhanced with KIE workbench version 7.17.0 http://jbpm.org/
-# Download the zip file from GitHub, unzip and import into KIE.
+Download the zip file from GitHub, unzip and import into KIE.

-# PROJECT REPORT / PAPER
+## PROJECT REPORT / PAPER
 Not applicable for individual project

-# MISCELLANEOUS
+## MISCELLANEOUS
 N.A